 How can I develop a good marketing plan with a limited budget?

-Opinions expressed by Entrepreneur contributors are their own.Many people want to do things the simplest way possible.
+What are the main points to consider?
+Should I actually create a written plan?
+Should I include things like target market and budget?Many people want to do things the simplest way possible.
 Shoot from the hip and you can do it huge, right?
 Wrong.
 Even the simplest of marketing plans need to be written down.